salvagedscrap/punkAPI-trial-project/README.md

 How It's Made:

-Tech used: HTML, CSS, JavaScript, Framework of choice
+Tech used: HTML, CSS, JavaScript

 I used a public API to recieve data when change on the select menu occurs.